top of page

 ALPACAS

-Our 3 boys – Henry (white), Oliver (fawn) and Harry (chocolate / brown) arrived aged about 3 years old and quite timid in 2013.
+Our 4 original boys – Henry (white), Oliver (fawn), Harry (chocolate / brown) and Mazda (white) arrived aged about 3 years old and quite timid in 2013.
 They have now calmed down and are a lot more friendly.
-Harry’s fleece is by far the best quality, producing a lovely soft fleece when shorn.
-Oliver and Henry's fleeces are not as good as Harry's, but are still very soft.
-Unfortunately Mazda, who came with the others, died in 2021.
-We keep the best fleece for yarn and roving and the poor quality is now used to protect flowers and veg from slugs which it does really well.
+Unfortunately Mazda and Harry have since died, so in 2023 we bought 4 more boys (aged 1) - Pilot (black), Challenger (Brown), Nugget (Fawn), and Ernie (white).
+We keep the best fleece for yarn and roving and the poor quality is now used to mulch and protect flowers and veg from slugs which it does really well.

 CHICKENS AND DUCKS

-We have a variety of chickens who lay a range of coloured eggs (white, several shades of brown, and greeny blue) and currently only 2 Magpie ducks (we have reduced our ducks temporarily due to space, rehoming some with a friend).
+We have a variety of chickens who lay a range of coloured eggs (white, several shades of brown, olive and blue).
 The chickens lay eggs for most of the year, but during the winter moult they stop.
 Ducks only lay from spring until autumn, usually, and their eggs are slightly larger than hens’ eggs.
 Ducks eggs make great sponge cakes.

 GEESE

-We got 4 geese a few years ago and they laid eggs very well, but we wanted West of England geese and although we were told these were, we realised when we arrived to collect them that they definitely were not, so after 2 years we found them a local home (where they apparently now put their ducks to bed) and found some young West of England geese – 3 girls and boy.
-West of England geese can be sexed at birth due to their markings – the females are black marked, whereas the males are white.
+We have West of England geese – 3 girls and boy - they can be sexed at birth due to their markings – the females are black marked, whereas the males are white.
 They are a rare breed.
-Egg laying for geese is usually late Feb to early June and they lay an egg more or less every 2 days – eggs are the size of 3 medium hens’ eggs and their shells are sometimes decorated by skilled artists.
+Egg laying for our geese is usually late Feb to May and they lay an egg more or less every 2 days – eggs are the size of 3 medium hens’ eggs (2 duck eggs) and their shells are sometimes decorated by skilled artists.
 We hope to start breeding them in a year or so.
+The eggs make great cakes and an 8 minute boiled egg is wonderful.

 CONTACT US